rcrderby/crg-container/README.md

 <details>
   <summary>
-    How do I access the CRG container from another computer or tablet over a network?
+    :heavy_plus_sign: How do I access the CRG container from another computer or tablet over a network?
   </summary>

 - A nuance of running Docker within a Container is that the IP address in the URL on the CRG Scoreboard main page (e.g., `http://172.19.0.2:8000`) is *not* the IP address of your computer; it is the private IP address of the container, and that URL is *not* directly accessible from another computer, tablet, etc.